SteamDatabase/RemoteControlDocs/README.md

 ```
 GET /steam/space/
 ```
-Gets the currently active space from Big Picture.
+Gets the currently active Space from Big Picture.
 Refer to the mappings table above for more information.

 #### Sample Response
 ```json